 Fixed Price contracts are used when the scope of work is clearly defined and the requirements are well understood.
 Once the scope is clearly defined, then it is expected that the seller will come up with a fixed price quotation for the agreed scope of work.
-The seller needs to understand the requirements and also all the associated risks which may occur during the project work, while making a fixed prices quotation.
-Hence for a fixed prices contract the seller also needs to be very matured and capable.
+The seller needs to understand the requirements and also all the associated risks which may occur during the project work while making a fixed prices quotation.
+Hence for a fixed prices contract the seller also needs to be very mature and capable.

 It will take solid maturity and clarity on both sides to come up with fixed-price contracts.
 Negotiation may take some time.
 Fixed price contracts once finalized, will use change requests for any kind of changes to be made in scope or any other terms and conditions.

 There are 3 different flavors of fixed-price contracts as below:

 Time and Material contracts are very popular contract type which is used for regular purchases of standard items.
 Items may include augmenting temporary manpower for the project with well-defined skills and expertise levels.
 Item also includes standard materials which may be needed for consumption in the project.

 In T&M contracts, the organization will select some preferred suppliers of such manpower and materials.
 The vendors will be selected based on their capabilities and experience.
 There will be a negotiated price (or rate) for such supplies.
 The final price paid will be for the amount of quantity of such resources consumed or purchased.

 Managing T&M contracts is pretty simple.
 T&M contract uses both the flavors of fixed price and reimbursement based on consumption.